4rkal/blog/content/posts/selenium.md

 ---
-title: "Automating your web browser with selenium"
+title: Automating your web browser with selenium
 date: 2023-02-22T21:23:38+03:00
 toc:
   enable: true
   auto: true
-featuredImage : "selenium.png"
+featuredImage: selenium.png
 featuredImagePreview: ""
 tags:
   - automation
+  - programming
+  - python
 ---
 **Selenium is a very good skill to have as you can automate almost everything that you can do with a web browser.**